weaverbel/intro-computational-thinking/index.md

 #### Prerequisites

-A pen and paper is all you will need to complete this workshop.
+All you will need to complete this workshop is a pen and paper.
 All the practice exercises can be done without a computer.

 #### Assumed knowledge